 Read More: 50+ Awesome Things to Do in Wilmington

 You’ll have a few chances to catch a Holiday Pops concert in North Carolina.
-Here are dates and locations for this year’s events:
+Here are the dates and locations for this year’s Christmas events in NC:

 Read More: Christmas in Durham